mikependon/RepoDB.NET/pages/features/hints.md

 Most [operations](/docs#operations) within the library accepts the `hints` argument.
 It allows you to pass the hints as a literal string, those giving you the full control when optimizing the calls to the operation.

-Below are the equivalent operations of the raw-SQLs execution defined in the previous section.
+Below are the equivalent operations of the raw-SQLs execution defined above.

 ```csharp
 using (var connection = new SqlConnection(connectionString))